Video visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 Uterus Transplant Research Program

-Texas Children’s Pavilion for Women Uterus Transplant Research Program
+Texas Children’s Pavilion for Women and Baylor College of Medicine Uterus Transplant Research Program

 Nearly 1 in 4,000 women have a condition known as absolute uterine factor infertility (AUFI), a congenital or surgical absence of a uterus or the presence of a nonfunctional uterus making childbirth impossible.

 Until 2014, the only option for women affected by AUFI was adoption or surrogate motherhood.
 Now, some women may benefit from a uterus transplant to treat AUFI.
 Approximately 80 uterus transplants have been performed worldwide, with more than 50 occurring within the past three years.